Statue outside Columbia University

 These guidelines apply in general to LSE Law School's LLB/JD (juris doctor) double degree programme with Columbia University Law School which is open to students at LSE.
 The guidelines should not be relied upon by Columbia Law School students who wish to come to LSE as part of the JD/LLM programme.

 Please contact law.llb@lse.ac.uk after reading the information on this website if you have any further questions.
-Please also contact her if you have previously applied to Columbia Law School.
+Please also contact the LLB Team if you have previously applied to Columbia Law School.
 The Admissions Department at LSE is not responsible for this programme and will not be able to answer specific questions.

 We do not recommend applying to LSE solely with the intention of applying to the double degree programme as we are unable to guarantee you will be admitted.